kirdoklab/aMeta-workshop/aMeta-pipeline-setup.md

 Links to the databases and a process for downloading them are available on the README of the [official aMeta GitHub](https://github.com/NBISweden/aMeta).

+If several people in your cluster intend to use the same databases, it is better to store them in a folder accessible to all.
+It is also important to note that these databases are very large and will require a lot of storage space.

 ### Conda packages location

-It may be worth thinking about the location of packages and environments installed by conda in several situations.
-For example, when several users will be using these packages or when the number of files or the memory of your home folder is limited.
+It may be worth thinking about the location of packages and environments installed by conda in several situations: for example, when several users will be using these packages or when the number of files or the memory of your home folder is limited.

 In these cases, you may want to specify the desired location of the conda environment when creating it with the option --prefix.